 If we want to explore a public bitcoin address using Blockchain.info, we need to open it first and search the address in the search bar.

 This way, we can see the total balance and BTC received on this public address in the bitcoin cash blockchain explorer.

-Moreover, we can get information about input and output amounts, total fees that was charged for the transaction, and the total number of confirmations using the block explorer, Blockchain.info.
+Moreover, we can get information about input and output amounts, total fees that was charged for the transaction, and the total number of confirmations using the blockchain explorer, Blockchain.info.

-In the context of current block explorers, The Merkle website published: “There is much more to the block explorers that we are using today … Looking at a specific block also provides the hash of every block.
+In the context of current blockchain explorers, The Merkle website published: “There is much more to the blockchain explorers that we are using today … Looking at a specific block also provides the hash of every block.
 This hash is quite complicated to generate and becomes more difficult as time progresses.”

-Considering the value proposition of block explorers, it won’t be wrong to assume that a lot of research and development (R&D) is done to completely revolutionize these online tools.
-In due course of time, more advanced and intuitive block explorers will invade the marketplace.
+Considering the value proposition of blockchain explorers, it won’t be wrong to assume that a lot of research and development (R&D) is done to completely revolutionize these online tools.
+In due course of time, more advanced and intuitive blockchain explorers will invade the marketplace.

 Later, you can check out our offers for Blockchain training to achieve certification.
 It will help to excel your career.
 Also, Intellipaat is providing free Blockchain interview questions & answers listed by the experts to prepare for the interviews.